jkhan2211/DiseaseFeatureClassifiers/README.md

 | DBSCAN                 | Density-based, finds arbitrarily shaped clusters |      |
 | Agglomerative          | Hierarchical clustering                        |  |

+---

+## ⚠️ Risks & Uncertainty

+**Accuracy of Prognosis:**
+The reliability of predictions must be evaluated to ensure their correctness.

+**Data Quality:**
+Inaccurate or incomplete data can lead to flawed predictions, impacting overall outcomes.

+**Model Bias:**
+Bias present in the data may skew results, necessitating thorough examination and adjustment.

+---

 ## 📦 Demo